 Which punctuation mark is a full stop (or period)?

-This is the first of three lessons about Full Stops.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about Full Stops.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the full stop as a type of punctuation mark